roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/GPU scheduling/Shared GPU scheduling/Monitor and isolate GPU resources.md

         **Note:** The output indicates that the GPU resources are switched from GPUs to GPU memory.

-3. Deploy workloads that use the shared GPU.
+3. Deploy workloads that share GPU resources.

     1. Modify the YAML file that was used to deploy the sample application.

-        -   Modify the number of replicated pods from 1 to 2.
-This allows you to deploy two workloads.
-Before you change the number of replicated pods, the GPU is exclusive to the pod.
-After you change the number of replicated pods, the GPU is shared by two pods.
+        -   Modify the number of pod replicas from 1 to 2.
+This allows you to deploy two pods to run the application.
+Before you change the number of pod replicas, the GPU is exclusive to the pod.
+After you change the number of pod replicas, the GPU is shared by two pods.
         -   Change the resource type from `nvidia.com/gpu` to `aliyun.com/gpu-mem`.
-The unit of GPU resources is changed to GiB.
+The unit of GPU resources is changed to GB.
         ```
         apiVersion: apps/v1
         kind: StatefulSet

         metadata:
           name: app-3g-v1
           labels: